Kazin7/Coding-Study/README.md

 # Coding-Study
 This is my first coding text.
-I will solve the problems in SW Expert Academy.
+I will solve the problems with java or python.